Capture of Rome: Franco-Prussian War

+On 13 and 18 July 1870, in the last months of the papacy's rule over Rome, the First Vatican Council which had begun in 1869 affirmed the doctrine of papal infallibility.
+Then, bishops left Rome due to opposition stance, or for a summer break.
+The First Vatican Council never reconvened, and was formally closed only in 1960.

-In July 1870, the Franco-Prussian War began, and by early August, Napoleon III recalled his garrison from Rome.
+Also in July 1870, France declared war on Prussia, and by early August, Napoleon III recalled his garrison from Rome.
 The French not only needed the troops to defend their homeland, but were concerned that Italy might use the French presence in Rome as a pretext to join the war against France.
-In the Austro-Prussian War of 1866, Italy had allied with Prussia, and Italian public opinion favored the Prussian side at the start of the Franco-Prussian War.
+Already in 1866, after the Austro-Prussian War had begun in June, Italy took advantage and attacked Austria to gain territory, and thus allied with Prussia.
+With Papal Rome still guarded by French forces, Italian public opinion again favored the Prussian side at the start of the Franco-Prussian War.
 The removal of the French garrison allowed Italy to remain neutral and eased tensions between France and Italy.

-It was only after the surrender of Napoleon and his army at the Battle of Sedan that the situation changed radically.
-The French Emperor was deposed and forced into exile.
+It was only after the surrender of Napoleon III and his army at the Battle of Sedan on 2 September that the situation changed radically.
+The French Emperor was captured and deposed.
 The best French units had been captured by the Prussians, who quickly followed up their success at Sedan by marching on Paris.
-Faced with a pressing need to defend its capital with its remaining forces, the provisional government of the new French Republic was clearly not in a military position to retaliate against Italy.
+Faced with a pressing need to defend the capital with its remaining forces, the provisional government of the newly proclaimed French Republic was clearly not in a military position to retaliate against Italy.
 In any case, the republican government was far less sympathetic to the Holy See than the Empire and did not possess the political will to protect the pope's position.

-In July 1870, at the last moment of the papacy's rule over Rome, the First Vatican Council affirmed the doctrine of papal infallibility.

 Prelude

 In early September 1870, King Victor Emmanuel II sent Count Gustavo Ponza di San Martino to Pope Pius IX offering a face-saving proposal that agreed to the peaceful entry of the Italian army into Rome, under the guise of protecting the pope.
-Along with this letter, Ponza carried a list of provisions by Italian Prime Minister Giovanni Lanza, setting out ten articles as the basis of an agreement between Italy and the Holy See.
+Along with this letter, Ponza carried a list of provisions from Italian Prime Minister Giovanni Lanza, setting out ten articles as the basis of an agreement between Italy and the Holy See.

 The Pope would retain his sovereign inviolability and prerogatives.
 The Leonine City would remain "under the full jurisdiction and sovereignty of the Pontiff".
 The Italian state would guarantee the pope's freedom to communicate with the Catholic world, as well as diplomatic immunity both for papal nuncios and envoys in foreign lands and for foreign diplomats at the Holy See.
-The government would supply a permanent annual fund for the pope and the cardinals, equal to the amount currently assigned to them by the budget of the pontifical state, and would assume all papal civil servants and soldiers onto the state payroll, with full pensions as long as they were Italian.
+The government would supply a permanent annual fund for the pope and the cardinals, equal to the amount currently assigned to them by the budget of the pontifical state, and would assume all Papal civil servants and soldiers onto the state payroll, with full pensions as long as they were Italian.